Governance

 Meetings

-Both bodies meet in public and time is set aside at the end of their meetings in public for those attending to ask questions on matters arising from the agenda.
+Both the board and council of governors meet in public and time is set aside at the end of meetings in public for those attending to ask questions on matters arising from the agenda.

 Questions will be taken at the discretion of the chair of the meeting, at the end of the meeting and in the designated slot on the agenda.